twbs/bootstrap/site/content/docs/5.3/utilities/api.md

 ## Using the API

 Now that you're familiar with how the utilities API works, learn how to add your own custom classes and modify our default utilities.
+There are two ways you can do this:

+1. If you only need to override our default utilities or add new ones, we'll merge your `$utilities` variable with ours
+2. If you require more fine grained control, we provide mixins to let you update our default utilities configuration.

+You may also want to refer to some of the utilities configuration in your Sass code, for which we provide some handy functions.

-### Override utilities
+### Adding or overriding utilities

 Override existing utilities by using the same key.
 For example, if you want additional responsive overflow utility classes, you can do this: